jekyll/jekyll/docs/_docs/plugins/installation.md

     <code>--safe</code> option to disable plugins (with the exception of some
     <a href="https://pages.github.com/versions">whitelisted plugins</a>) for security reasons.
 Unfortunately, this means your plugins won't
     work if you’re deploying via GitHub Pages.<br><br>
-    You can still use GitHub Pages to publish your site, but you’ll need to build the site locally and push the generated files to your
+    You can still use GitHub Pages to publish your site, but you'll need to either build the site locally and push the generated files to your GitHub repository or use
-    GitHub repository instead of the Jekyll source files.<br><br>
-    A <a href="https://jekyllrb.com/docs/continuous-integration/github-actions/">workaround</a> is to use the
-    <a href="https://github.com/actions/starter-workflows/blob/main/pages/jekyll.yml">Jekyll workflow</a> instead of the default GitHub
-    Pages Jekyll workflow.
+    <a href="{{ '/docs/continuous-integration/github-actions/' | relative_url }}" title="GitHub Actions">GitHub Actions</a> to host source
+    files yet build and deploy with full control on GitHub Pages.
   </p>
 </div>